The Moving Child Films I, II and III

 • Amajoy: www.Amajoy.net (features the Neurodevelopmental Movement Chart viewed in the film)

-• Amazing Babies resources (Beverly Stokes): www.amazingbabiesmoving.com
+• Amazing Babies resources (the work of Moving Child Film expert voice Beverly Stokes): www.amazingbabiesmoving.com

 A few other sites of interest to parents, educators and therapists: